sourcegraph/about/blogposts/2022/update-indexing-oss-universe-more-code-hosts.md

 - As a developer searching for code, you are able to use this single, unified code search engine to find the projects and code examples most relevant to you across code hosts.
 - With the ability to sync your private code on Sourcegraph Cloud, you can also seamlessly search your own code alongside all of its open source dependencies, across code host boundaries.

 Not only that, but we are also making progress on Sourcegraph Cloud’s support for private code.
-Last month we also [opened a beta for teams access to Sourcegraph Cloud](https://about.sourcegraph.com/blog/sourcegraph-cloud-for-teams-now-in-private-beta).
+Last month we [opened a beta for teams access to Sourcegraph Cloud](https://about.sourcegraph.com/blog/sourcegraph-cloud-for-teams-now-in-private-beta).

 In short, with this focus on breadth in addition to depth, Sourcegraph Cloud is on the path to becoming _the_ search engine for the universe of open source code along with your private code—a cornerstone for a world where [everyone can code](https://handbook.sourcegraph.com/company/strategy#purpose).
+You can also use Sourcegraph Self-hosted to search, understand, and automate large-scale changes across all of your private code, wherever it's hosted.

 ## Lessons learned